A Guide on the Cheapest Way to Send Money to China in 2026

 Transfer Speeds

-Knowing how long transfers will take is helpful if you need to make monthly payments or maintain your financial stability throughout the transfer procedure.
+Knowing how long transfers will take is helpful if you need to make monthly payments or maintain your financial stability throughout the transfer process.

-On average, it usually takes one to three business days to transfer money into China from abroad using banks, Remitly, Wise, or Xendpay.
+On average, it usually takes one to three business days to transfer money into China from abroad using banks, Remitly, or Wise.

 If you use Western Union, though, you could receive your money in minutes, but you’ll have to pay much higher costs as a result of the faster delivery.